 Studying English to help me in my job as a nurse

-We recently spoke to Kings Boston student Euna Kim, from South Korea, about her experience on the Intensive course and her reasons for improving her English.
+We recently spoke to Kings Boston student Euna Kim, from South Korea, about her experience on the Intensive Course and her reasons for improving her English.
 She works as a nurse in her home country and wanted to improve her English skills in order to converse more easily with foreign patients in a common language.

 How long have you been at Kings and what course are you taking?